jcifr/prueba/usage/introduction.rst

 Of course, you are free to use your own marker characters (see the reST documentation), and use a deeper nesting level, but keep in mind that most target formats (HTML, LaTeX) have a limited supported nesting depth.

+Citations
+_________

+Standard reST citations are supported, with the additional feature that they are “global”, i.e. all citations can be referenced from all files.
+Use them like so:

+Lorem ipsum [Ref]_ dolor sit amet.

+..
+[Ref] Book or article reference, URL or whatever.

+Citation usage is similar to footnote usage, but with a label that is not numeric or begins with #

+Comments
+________

+Every explicit markup block which isn’t a valid markup construct (like the footnotes above) is regarded as a comment.
+For example:

+..
+This is a comment.

+You can indent text after a comment start to form multiline comments:

+..
+   This whole indented block
+   is a comment.

+   Still in the comment.

+Source encoding
+_______________

+Since the easiest way to include special characters like em dashes or copyright signs in reST is to directly write them as Unicode characters, one has to specify an encoding.
+Sphinx assumes source files to be encoded in UTF-8 by default;
+you can change this with the source_encoding config value.